sarahmorris926/NSS-mf-mushroommania/README.md

+Note: This includes Mushroom Mania and Mushroom Factory from the Modern-Frameworks exercises.

 ## Setup

 Move into a directory that you'd like to clone down the code.
 Once you've moved into the correct directory, type the following command in the terminal: